-Luisa was born into a family lineage of teachers and healers.
+Luisa Elena Kolker is an energy-seer, healing practitioner, licensed psychotherapist, and poet of Mexican and Russian-Jewish descent.
+She was born into a family lineage of teachers and healers.
 Her mother Marielena Zelaya Kolker was a distinguished academic and author.
-Her father Jonas Cohen Kolker was a physician and psychiatrist.
-Her maternal grandmother was Concepción Palacios, the first female physician in Central America; her great-grandmother Báltazara Herrera was the curandera in her village of El Sauce, Nicaragua.
+Her father Jonas Cohen Kolker was an M.D. and psychiatrist.
+Her maternal grandmother was Concepción Palacios, the first female physician in Central America; her great-grandmother Báltazara Herrera was the curandera and huesera in her village of El Sauce, Nicaragua.

 In early childhood, Luisa experienced inner visions, clairvoyant dreams and auditory guidance.
 Without spiritual mentorship, she lived with the emotional pain and confusion that comes from navigating blindly between consensual reality and a vivid non-ordinary inner reality.